-Free Shipping over $100 in Australia.
-Flat rate DHL shipping World Wide.
+Free Shipping over $200 in Australia.
+Flat rate World Wide shipping.

 To celebrate the establishment of Babici Asia in Singapore, our collaborative efforts have resulted in a beautifully designed, limited edition range dedicated to the essence of Singaporean culture.
 Starting with a set of elegantly crafted jerseys portraying the vibrant hues and floral aesthetics of traditional Peranakan attire, Babici Asia will continue to collaborate and deliver cultural nuances from Southeast Asia.